School exclusion is when a child is removed from school, either on a temporary or permanent basis.

 Although engaging parents and carers at secondary school or in a further education setting may be more difficult than at primary school, their involvement is very important.

 - Placing parents and carers at the centre of discussions about decisions relating to their child is important to help reduce the risk of permanent exclusion.

 - Communicating with parents and carers during the transition period from primary to secondary school is particularly important as this is a key point where children with additional needs are at even greater risk of being excluded.

-- Encourage parents and carers of pupils returning from a fixed-period exclusion to attend the school to discuss how their child might best re-engage and succeed.
+- Encourage parents and carers of pupils returning from a fixed-period exclusion to attend the school/college to discuss how their child might best re-engage and succeed.

 Monitor and keep track of exclusions